chart21/hpmpc/README.md

 > ./scripts/run_loally.sh -n 3

-For a 4-PC protocol you can run.
+For a 4-PC protocol, you can run.

 > ./scripts/config.sh -p all4